Recent searches

 What is a Bikini Martini?

-The Bikini Martini is a fruity yet stiff martini created in 1999 by none other than legendary London bartender by Dick Bradsell (RIP) who also invented the Espresso Martini and the Bramble cocktail among other drinks.
+The Bikini Martini is a fruity yet stiff drink created in 1999 by none other than legendary London bartender by Dick Bradsell (RIP) who also invented the Espresso Martini and the Bramble cocktail among other drinks.
 It’s most famous for its neon blue color.
+As the name suggests, the Bikini Martini a riff on a classic martini.

 What Does a Bikini Martini Taste Like?